jonlpersson/ed-latimore/site/_posts/2015-11-04-48-life-lessons-from-boxing.md

 ![Boxing training forms respect](/assets/images/posts/ed-after-sparring.jpg "Boxing training forms respect")

-## The boxing mindset applied to life
+## Ed Latimore's boxing quotes applied to life

 **26)** Some rules you can break once and plead ignorance.
 Make the infraction count for something.
 You may not be so lucky the next time.